“I expected the worst, and it was worse than I expected…”

-Even if you believe, as the 12 year old daughter of a good friend was recently heard to opine, that he’s “so full of s***, we ran out of toilet paper,” his decision and indecision-making has been so breathtakingly bad it seems as if it were designed to make the impact of the virus as devastating as possible (there’s an excellent, albeit still very incomplete recap by a former Republican here worth keeping on your phone, along with our piece, to pull out like silver crosses every time you run into one of his supporters, and here are two more, each at least as devastating, if you want to turn your crosses into throwing stars).
-Especially now that we know he knew this was coming as early as November, then rejected action at a nearly fathomless number of points between Thanksgiving and March 16–he even dragged his feet for weeks on the China ban he now brags about).
+Even if you believe, as the 12 year old daughter of a good friend was recently heard to opine, that he’s “so full of s***, we ran out of toilet paper,” his decision and indecision-making has been so breathtakingly bad it seems as if it were designed to make the impact of the virus as devastating as possible.

-All of which leaves the average American, cooped up in their home with too much time on their hands, to wonder: He can’t be this stupid and incompetent–what’s the real reason he’s doing what looks like everything possible to insure a perp walk out of the White House next January?
+All of which leaves the average American, now cooped up in his/her/their home with too much time on his/her/their hands, to wonder: He can’t be this stupid and incompetent–what’s the real reason he’s doing what looks like everything possible to insure a perp walk out of the White House next January?

 It turns out that if you’re a conspiracist, there are a surprising number of theories with at least a modicum of plausibility, particularly if you assume the levels of psychosis that 60,000+ mental health professionals risked their professional reputations to aver, coupled with ample evidence, from even the earliest days of his term–i.e. before the dementing toll the office could take on a person of his BMI–that his intelligence is just not all that.

 In any case, here are just a few hypothes-I from the Whizzo sampler to put you in the right frame of mind to enter and win our contest (playing Hurricane on repeat might help too).
-There’s no need to provide remotely the same level of length or detail in your contributions to this samizdat genre as what you’re about to read (nor will we allow you to include links–you need to at least a little bit untethered from reality to play); it’s just that there’s a part of us considering releasing some or all of these into the wild, in honor of Comet Ping Pong, the grieving parents of Sandy Hook, the people of Kenya, and more–all victims of alleged machinations with a lot less basis in reality than ours (are there “crisis actors” in those body bags, Alex?).
+There’s no need to provide remotely the same level of length or detail in your contributions to this samizdat genre as what you’re about to read (nor will we allow you to include links–you need to at least a little bit untethered from reality to play); the only reason we’ve done so is there’s a part of us considering releasing some or all of these into the wild, in honor of Comet Ping Pong, the grieving parents of Sandy Hook, the people of Kenya, and more–all victims of Trump supporters alleging machinations with a lot less basis in reality than ours.
 We don’t go high.
 Not any more.

-If you’re honest, conservatives, you know that in your mind, you’ve convicted every “predator” who ever “got off on a technicality” for one or both of these legal sins.
-Refusing to let people testify isn’t usually a good look in rightland either, and putting Jared in charge is tantamount to “burying the investigation.”
-Faced with these realities, normally the only way to “get [Trump] off” would be to plead insanity, better known in political circles as the 25th amendment, but we know you pumpkinheads don’t want to do that.
+If you’re honest, conservatives, you know that in your mind, you’ve convicted every “predator” who ever “got off on a technicality” for one or more of these legal sins.
+Faced with these realities, normally the only way to “get [Trump] off” would be to plead insanity, better known in political circles as the 25th amendment, but we know the pumpkinheads among you don’t want to do that.
 Which leaves us with only twenty or so other explanations for why he so badly botched the response:

 (2) To provide the cover needed to steal them.
 We know he’s openly soliciting foreign interference, because he’s told us so, and other than possibly Iran, there isn’t an authoritarian government who wouldn’t benefit from his re-election in one way or another.
 That, not coincidentally, includes all the rest of the world’s leaders in cyberwarfare.
 The longer the virus wreaks chaos in general, the more every part of the election process will be vulnerable, especially the front lines, where the usual army of senior citizens that faithfully person the polls may well be unwilling or unable to do so.